nih-cfde/announcements/README.md

 ### Step 3.
 Send the email

-1. Using the "view" option for nice rendering, copy the text from the `YYYY-MM-DD-announcements.md` file into an email
+1. Using the "view" option for nice rendering, copy the text from the `YYYY-MM-DD-announcements.md` file into an [new email on groups.io](https://cfde.groups.io/g/Announcements/post)
 2. Set the subject to "CFDE Announcements"
 4. Send the email to <Announcements@CFDE.groups.io>